core-wg/core-wg.github.io/index.md

 ### Upcoming Meetings

-We will be having [virtual interim meetings](https://datatracker.ietf.org/meeting/upcoming) every other week, until July.
+We will be having [virtual interim meetings](https://datatracker.ietf.org/meeting/upcoming) every other week, until 2022-03-02.

-We will meet at [IETF 111](https://datatracker.ietf.org/meeting/111/session/core), on Wednesday, 2021-07-28.
+We will meet at [IETF 113](https://datatracker.ietf.org/meeting/113/session/core), on Friday, 2022-03-25.

 ### CoAP Implementations